Glossary

 Those supermarkets which I would rate as “premium” would probably be Waitrose or Marks and Spencer.

-Other chains include Tesco (the market leader and our normal destination), Sainsbury’s, Morrisons and Asda.
-We have a local Co-op, which is another (smaller) chain, and a couple of budget supermarkets, Lidl and Aldi.
+Other chains include Tesco, Sainsbury’s, Morrisons and Asda.
+I have a local Co-op, which is a smaller chain, and there are a couple of budget supermarkets, Lidl and Aldi.
 These two have their origins in mainland Europe, and now have a foothold in the UK.
 Traditionally, their prices and quality have both been excellent, but not their selection.
 This has improved over recent years, though the established supermarkets still offer better selections.
+None of Co-op, Lidl or Aldi offer delivery.

 Charities